+Suppose that you want to reuse JSON content that's in your CMS and display it in your community.
 CMS Connect supports two basic types of JSON content.
-What they're called in your CMS might be different than what another CMS calls them.
-In CMS Connect, to keep things simple, we call them Content Item and Content List.
+What they're called in one CMS can differ from what another CMS calls them.
+To keep things simple, in CMS Connect, we call them content item and content list.

 An example of a content item is a single blog post.
 When it displays on a page, it's the full blog post, not just a blurb about it.
-A content list, on the other hand, is a grouping of items such as blog posts.
-Most often, each item in a content list contains a link to those items.
-When setting up paths to your JSON content in a CMS connection, specify the type for each one: content item or content list.
+A content list, on the other hand, is a grouping of items, such as a series of blogs.
+When a content list displays on a page, you see a title and summary for each list item, with a link to the full blog.